UAV-GeoLAB/MAP-Network-Analysis/README.md

 The tool is a prototype system for comparing spatial layouts in ancient cities.
 It allows to conduct simple GIS operations in a web browser (digitizing and georeferencing data) and then perform network analysis (networkx and spacesyntax analyses) on input data.

+Example screenshots from application
+(The source of the base map: **Hoepfner and Schwandner, 1994**).
 Digitization of street network:

 ![alt text](https://github.com/UAV-GeoLAB/MAP-Network-Analysis/blob/main/references/digitization-streetnetwork.png)